I greet you and your ancestors with respect.

 These days, I live and work on the traditional lands of the Tanana Athabascan people of interior Alaska, as a somatic therapist, trauma therapist, storyteller, and educator.
 I use the pronouns she, her.

 My teaching philosophy is grounded in the values of my people, the wisdom portal of my ancestors, and a relationship with the land: generativity, mutuality, reciprocity, respectfulness, kindness, gentleness, humbleness, and collective responsibility.

 As a result of the early childhood trauma of forced displacement, I have lived my life not remembering anything, so that there would be nothing to forget.
 Walking backwards through the snow.
 Erasing my own footsteps as soon as they appear.

 For my own survival, I started researching into the intersection of trauma and the body.
 I learned that I thrive when I am taking in new information that changes my own worldview because of the resulting paradigm shift - and my experience tells me that upending my perception was necessary for healing.
 As such, I am an advocate for self-psychoeducation and the powerful introspection and self-awareness it brings.

-Speaking for myself as a trauma survivor, exposure equals death.
+Speaking for myself, as a trauma survivor, exposure equals death.
 The echoes in my body tell me that being seen and being heard makes me a target.
 Teaching lights me up inside beyond belief and fuels my soul, but it has taken substantial work for me to be able to be present, to stand before others, to have a voice, to teach from my heart.
-I have also had a ton of privilege, to be able to set aside periods of my life, to learn, to heal.
+I have also had a ton of privilege, to be able to set aside periods of my life, to heal.

 Sign up with your email to receive news and updates.